 Leadership

-Dr. Rubee Dev is an Assistant Professor of Global Health & Primary Health Care Nursing at the UBC School of Nursing and Centre for Health Services and Policy Research.
-Dr. Dev is a principal investigator of the BC-PHCRN and co-director of the BC arm of the Canadian Primary Care Sentinel Surveillance Network (BC-CPCSSN).
+Dr. Rubee Dev is an Assistant Professor of Global Health and Primary Health Care Nursing at the UBC School of Nursing and Centre for Health Services and Policy Research.
+Dr. Dev is a principal investigator of the BC-PHCRN and co-director of the BC node of the Canadian Primary Care Sentinel Surveillance Network (BC-CPCSSN).
 Her work entails extensive research to identify the data gaps and opportunities for action in meeting the needs of global maternal and child health and improving care delivery in primary health care settings; mainly through collaboration, partnerships, and knowledge translation.

 Dr. Nathaniel Hawkins is Associate Professor and cardiologist dual trained in heart failure and electrophysiology at UBC.
 He is Medical Lead for Quality and Research at Cardiac Services BC and Director of Research for the UBC Division of Cardiology.
 His research examines cardiovascular outcomes, health services, and comorbidities in patients with heart failure, arrhythmia, and pulmonary disease.
 He is Co-Principal Investigator for the MAPLE-CHF and international SYMPHONY heart failure screening trial and member of the Canadian Institutes of Health Research Canadian Heart Function Alliance.
 His work aims to integrate systems of care and utilize data to deliver population health interventions.